 First, Tulum became a wellness destination, with yoga and meditation retreats and now, tourism in Tulum is booming.
 Don’t expect cheap prices of Mexico in Tulum, though.
 This is becoming an exclusive destination, with 5-star resorts commanding $500 to $1000 USD per night!
 As the number of Tulum resorts continues to increase, it becomes easier to visit, but harder to decide where to stay in Tulum as there are many choices.

-We will cover off all types of Tulum accommodation options from Hostels to luxury Tulum hotels as well as how to decide where to stay in Tulum, the best Tulum hotels, best places in Tulum to visit, the best places to stay in Tulum, hotels near Tulum attractions, Tulum neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+We will cover off all types of Tulum accommodation options from Hostels to luxury Tulum hotels as well as how to decide where to stay in Tulum Mexico, the best Tulum hotels, best places in Tulum to visit, the best places to stay in Tulum, hotels near Tulum attractions, Tulum neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.